About Corrective Jaw Surgery (Orthognathic Surgery)

 Book a Free Consultation!

-Start a virtual complimentary consultation today or schedule an in-person appointment at our Sammamish or Bellevue clinic.
+Start a virtual complimentary consultation today or schedule an in-person appointment at our orthodontic offices in Sammamish or Bellevue.
 Your first free appointment includes recommendations for orthodontic treatment.

 Genioplasty (chin modification)

-Chin reconstruction, reduction or augmentation, could be combined with mandibular osteotomy (lower jaw surgery) or Lefort I (upper jaw surgery).
+Chin reconstruction, reduction, or augmentation can be performed alone or in combination with mandibular osteotomy (lower jaw surgery) or Le Fort I osteotomy (upper jaw surgery).

 Underbite (strong lower jaw)